mgherghi/Warez/README.md

 - [Hide Fake Torrent on ThePirateBay](https://anonym.to/?https://chrome.google.com/webstore/detail/hide-fake-torrents-on-tpb/fkdhkcpmifehkmadpldbbdadepgplcmo?hl=en) - Browser extension to Hide Fake Torrent on The PirateBay.
 - [Solid Torrents](https://anonym.to/?https://solidtorrents.net/) - A torrent index search engine, which checks if the torrent has known "fake" seeders/leechers based on a predefined database.
 - [The Pirate Bay Tweaks](https://anonym.to/?https://greasyfork.org/en/scripts/27293-the-pirate-bay-tweaks) (based on [this script](https://anonym.to/?https://greasyfork.org/scripts/21980)) - Userscript to detect fake TPB uploaders/torrents.
+- [torlook](https://anonym.to/?https://torlook.info/) - Fast and easy search engine.
+All popular torrent trackers indexed!
+Find everything you want in 1 click.

 **[`^        back to top        ^`](#readme)**